bioinformatics-ca/IDE_2021/integrated_assignment/int_assignment.md

 2. Example `FastTree` usage: `FastTree -nt sequence.aln > tree.nwk`.
 You'll need to replace `sequence.aln` with the path to the correct alignment file
 3. Use the `ggtree` R package to generate a visualization of the phylogenetic tree

-*If you’re running out of time, you can refer to the precomputed tree [here](https://microreact.org/project/uMwV8YcgBGtHEFuMBWqBes/d8f6d8a4).
-The isolates are coloured by their associated outbreak.

 > ***Q4: What does the phylogenetic tree inform you about the relatedness of the isolates within the same outbreak and across different outbreaks?***

 > ***Q5: Do the isolates cluster by isolation source (e.g. Human, Food) or isolation date?***